^^ Back to top

 Very small kidney stones are unlikely to cause many symptoms.
 It may even go undetected and pass out painlessly when you urinate.

 Symptoms usually occur if the kidney stone:

 - gets stuck in your kidney

-- starts to travel down the ureter (the tube that attaches each kidney to the bladder), because, as the ureter is a narrow tube, the kidney stone causes pain as it tries to pass through
+- starts to travel down the ureter (the tube that attaches each kidney to the bladder) – the ureter is narrow and kidney stones can cause pain as they try to pass through

 - causes an infection

-In these cases, common symptoms of kidney stones include:
+In these cases, the symptoms of kidney stones can include:

-- persistent ache in the lower back, which is sometimes also felt in the groin – men may have pain in the testicles and scrotum
+- a persistent ache in the lower back, which is sometimes also felt in the groin – men may have pain in their testicles and scrotum

 - periods of intense pain in the back or side of your abdomen, or occasionally in your groin, which may last for minutes or hours

 - feeling restless and unable to lie still